Click Here To Schedule A Consultation

 Can you drink alcohol after Botox?

 It is best to refrain from drinking alcohol for 24 hours before your Botox injection and for one day after your treatment.
-Alcohol can thin your blood and like aspirin, can cause bruising.
+Alcohol can thin your blood and, like aspirin, can cause bruising.

 Is Botox bad for you?

-No. Botox is FDA approved and is a documented safe cosmetic injectable treatment for fine lines and wrinkles.
+No. Botox is FDA-approved and is a documented safe cosmetic injectable treatment for fine lines and wrinkles.
 Botox is the number one cosmetic injectable treatment in the United States and has been used safely since the year 2000 in the USA.

 Is Botox dangerous?

 Although Botox is derived from botulinum toxin, Botox injections are an extremely safe cosmetic treatment.
-Professional Botox injections are purified compounds which are manufactured in the lab and use tiny doses of this material for injection into facial wrinkles and other medical conditions.
+Professional Botox injections are purified compounds that are manufactured in the lab and use tiny doses of this material for injection into facial wrinkles and other medical conditions.

-Is Botox poison?
+Is Botox toxic?

 Can Botox cause cancer?